 pushing from above.
 Notice also how the biggest bell is left

 in the "up" position by bracing the "goat" with wooden props.

-Verona cathedral.
+Verona Cathedral Church of Our Lady of the Assumption.
 Bells are hung so as to ring full circle on huge wheels and very big headstocks.